 Currently, non-strict mode operates in the style of gradual type systems by inferring any as the type for local variables.
 This does not play well with type-directed tooling, for example any cannot provide autocomplete suggestions.
-Local type inference will infer more precise union types, and hence better type-driven tooling.
+We plan to improve non-strict mode's type inference and interaction with error-suppression.